When you start inbound marketing and create blog content, you’re not just competing with brands trying to rank in Google.

 The biggest mistake you repeatedly do is creating and publishing new content more than updating the old ones.
 If you keep publishing more and more content every time and ignore the old posts, guess what?
 You’ll start overlapping, and This will result in getting out of new post ideas faster.

 Give some time to your audience so that they can digest your previous posts.

-The search engine does love fresh content so make sure before creating a new post, you go back and update at least one of them with more relevant and up to date information.
-Publishing less often will also result in more social shares which are a good factor for SEO.
+The search engine does love fresh content, so make sure before creating a new post, you go back and update at least one of them with more relevant and up to date information.
+Publishing less often will also result in more social shares which are a excellent factor for SEO.

 Writing better long-form content will eventually help you rank for more keywords without compromising keyword density.
-You can easily add more LSI keywords naturally in deep posts and optimize them for semantic SEO.
+You can easily add more LSI keywords naturally in in-depth posts and optimize them for semantic SEO.

 Bonus: Outbound Link Optimization